-One of the most astonishing, yet least reported stories of our time is the rise of global education.
+This is one of the most astonishing, yet least reported stories of our time.

 It’s not something we hear a lot about, because big, complicated statistical narratives are shoddy clickbait for media companies trying to survive in the attention economy.
 And education reporting is hard.
 There are big gaps between the haves and the have nots, plenty of people still being left behind, and the debates on best practice are endless.
 But the overall trends are clear.

 In the 1970s, only half of the world’s kids attended some form of schooling.
 Today, that number is 9 out of 10, and we’re starting to see younger generations reach literacy levels of up to 100%.
 Enrolment in primary education is nearly universal in Eastern Asia and Northern Africa, and sub-Saharan Africa is catching up fast, with enrolment increasing from 62 million children in 1990 to 149 million children in 2015.

 We’re starting to see the gender gap narrowing too.
 In September, 2016, the World Economic Forum released a report showing the number of girls in school worldwide has increased by 5% in low and middle income countries in the last decade, meaning girls are finally reaching parity with boys.
 UNESCO says the global education gender gap will be closed worldwide in the next ten years.
 That’s a big deal, because women who receive an education are less likely to contract infectious diseases, or lose children, and more likely to become entrepreneurs, invest in their communities and empower other women.

 Just take a moment to think about this.